jhumelsine/jhumelsine.github.io/_posts/2025-06-10-contracts.md

 [Bertrand Meyer](https://en.wikipedia.org/wiki/Bertrand_Meyer) created [Contract by Design](https://en.wikipedia.org/wiki/Design_by_contract) (DbC) as a concept for the [Eiffel Programming Language](https://en.wikipedia.org/wiki/Eiffel_(programming_language)).

 Contract by Design includes:
-* Preconditions - Valid Input
+* Preconditions: Valid Input
-* Postconditions - Output
+* Postconditions: Expected Output
-* Side Effects - State Changes
+* Side Effects: State Changes

 ## Obligations
 Clients bear some responsibility in the relationship.
 To fulfill a contract, the Client is _obligated_ to provide accurate and valid information to the Service Provider.
 The contract should define what qualifies as accurate and valid so that Clients know their obligations.

-If the Client does not provide accurate and valid information, then the Service Provider can refuse to honor the contract request.
-For example, if the Service Provider provides a query feature where a phone number is the query key, then if the Client does not provide a valid phone number, the Service Provider can reject the query, possibly by throwing an exception.
+If the Client fails to provide valid input (e.g., an invalid phone number), the Service Provider is not required to fulfill the request.
+Instead, the request can be rejected—possibly by throwing an exception.

 Accepting inaccurate or invalid information and attempting to honor the contract produces [Garbage In, Garbage Out](https://en.wikipedia.org/wiki/Garbage_in,_garbage_out) results.

 Client Obligations align with Preconditions in the DbC above.

 ## Expectations
 If accurate and valid information has been provided, then the Client has the __expectation__ that the contract will be fulfilled/honored.
-That is, the software component will do __what__ has been documented in the contract.
-For example, if the Client has provided a valid phone number, then the Client expects the query to return information corresponding to that valid phone number or an indication that there is no information corresponding to that phone number.
+That is, the software component will do what has been documented in the contract.
+For example, if the Client has provided a valid phone number, then the Client expects either the corresponding result or a clear indication that no data exists.

 The contract does not define the means that will fulfill that expectation.